frequently asked QUESTIONS

 Functional Behavioural Assessments;

-Development of the Behaviour Plan of Intervention (BPI);
+Development of the Multidisciplinary Plan of Intervention (MPI);

 Ongoing training of team members;